Types of Cybersecurity Roles: Job Growth and Career Paths

 Find Your Program

 Take the Next Step in Your Cybersecurity Career

-Whether you’re a generalist or a specialist, you’ll need to keep up with cybersecurity’s ever-changing technical requirements, latest legal regulations and best practices as well as the emerging trends in the industry in order to achieve your career goals.
+Whether you’re a generalist or a specialist, you’ll need to keep up with cybersecurity’s ever-changing technical requirements, the latest legal regulations and best practices, as well as the emerging trends in the industry to achieve your career goals.
 To that end, consider:

 - Completing a cyber internship

 - Joining a professional organization or association, such as ISACA, Information Systems Security Association (ISSA), (ISC2) or the SANS Institute

 - Networking or finding a mentor to help you outline and achieve your short- and long-term career goals

 - Taking coursework toward a degree (such as a bachelor’s or master’s in cybersecurity) or certification that aligns with your career aspirations

 - Upskilling in virtual labs to practice industry applications and technologies

 Such opportunities are available to current college students, newly minted graduates and seasoned career-changers alike, said Champion.